-The recharge of recycled water, imported water, and storm water is an integral part of the OBMP Implementation Plan, and necessary to maximize the use of the water resources of the Chino Basin.
+The recharge of recycled water, imported water, and storm water is an integral part of the OBMP Implementation Plan, and is necessary to maximize the use of the water resources of the Chino Basin.
 The IEUA, Watermaster, Chino Basin Water Conservation District, and San Bernardino County Flood Control District are partners in the implementation of the Chino Basin Recycled Water Groundwater Recharge Program.
 The IEUA manages the recharge program and performs recycled water recharge operations pursuant to Regional Board Orders R8-2007-0039 and R8-2009-0057.
 As required by these orders, the IEUA and Watermaster submit quarterly and annual reports to the Regional Board on Chino Basin recycled water recharge activities.
-Figure 2-4 is a map of existing recharge facilities in the Chino Basin, and Table 2-2 summarizes total annual recharge by water type from July 2005 (commencement of recycled water recharge activities) through 2015.
-Since 2005, about 112,000 acre-ft of imported water, 111,000 acre-ft of storm water, and 73,000 acre-ft of recycled water have been recharged to the Chino Basin.
+Figure 2-4 is a map of existing recharge facilities in the Chino Basin, and Table 2-3 summarizes total annual recharge by water type from July 2005 (commencement of recycled water recharge activities) through 2016.
+Since 2005, about 116,000 acre-ft of imported water, 121,000 acre-ft of storm water, and 87,000 acre-ft of recycled water have been recharged to the Chino Basin.

 Commitment number 7 requires that the use of recycled water for artificial recharge be limited to the amount that can be blended on a volume-weighted basis with other sources of recharge to achieve five-year running-average concentrations of no more than the maximum-benefit objectives (420 mg/L for TDS and 5 mg/L for nitrate-nitrogen).
 Recycled water recharge began in July 2005; thus, the first five-year period for which the metric was computed was July 2005 through June 2010.
 The metric is computed on a monthly basis.
-Table 2-3 summarizes the five-year running-average volume-weighted TDS and nitrate-nitrogen concentrations of recharge.
+Table 2-4 summarizes the five-year running-average volume-weighted TDS and nitrate-nitrogen concentrations of recharge.
 The monthly recharge and water-quality data used to compute the five-year running-average TDS and nitrate-nitrogen metrics are plotted in Figures 2-5a and 2-5b, respectively.
-From June 2010 to December 2015, the five-year running-average, volume-weighted, TDS and nitrate-nitrogen concentrations have not exceeded the maximum-benefit objectives for TDS or nitrate-nitrogen.
-That said, over this time period the five-year running average, volume-weighted, TDS and nitrate-nitrogen concentrations monotonically increased: TDS increased
+A table of the monthly data used to compute these metrics has been included as Appendix A to this report.